bxdoan/bxdoan/README.md

 <div align="center">

-> You need to accept the fact that you’re not the best and have all the will to strive to be better than anyone you face.
+> Dreaming, after all, is a form of planning.

-> — Roronoa Zoro —
+> — Gloria Steinem —

 </div>